-André Calantzopoulos, Chief Executive Officer: The Committee assigned Mr. Calantzopoulos an individual performance rating for 2017 of 105% for the incentive compensation award and a rating of 115% for the equity award.
-As a result, Mr. Calantzopoulos received an annual incentive compensation award of CHF 3,177,420, or \$3,377,883 based on the conversion rate on the date of the award.
-Mr. Calantzopoulos's equity award was split into 44,100 RSUs and 66,140 PSUs.
-The Committee did not increase Mr. Calantzopoulos's base salary for 2018.
+André Calantzopoulos, Chief Executive Officer: The Committee assigned Mr. Calantzopoulos an individual performance rating for 2018 of 95% for the incentive compensation award and a rating of 105% for the equity award.
+As a result, Mr. Calantzopoulos received an annual incentive compensation award of CHF 2,299,850, or \$2,295,549 based on the conversion rate on the date of the award.
+The Committee did not increase Mr. Calantzopoulos's base salary for 2019.

-Mr. Calantzopoulos's performance rating for the incentive compensation award reflects the Committee's view that under his capable leadership the Company delivered a landmark performance for IQOS and a strong financial performance in 2017 in the face of significant challenges in Russia and Saudi Arabia and increased investments behind IQOS.
-The Company delivered its highest level of net revenues growth since it became independent in 2008.
-The Company also made excellent progress on its strategic initiatives as described on page 33.
+Mr. Calantzopoulos's performance rating for the incentive compensation award reflects the Committee's view that under his leadership the Company achieved robust results in its cigarette business and nearly doubled its heated tobacco unit in-market sales volume, but fell short of certain financial targets.
+The Company also made excellent progress on its strategic initiatives as described on page 31.

-Mr. Calantzopoulos's individual performance rating for the equity award reflects that the Company achieved important milestones in the development of RRPs on all fronts: product development, commercialization, scientific substantiation, third-party engagement and the regulatory and fiscal environment.
+Mr. Calantzopoulos's individual performance rating for the equity award reflects that the Company achieved important milestones in the development of RRPs on many fronts: product development, commercialization, scientific substantiation, third-party engagement and the regulatory and fiscal environment.
 Mr. Calantzopoulos's equity rating also reflects his decisive leadership in the Company's external and internal transformation to an organization that is consumer-centric and digitally driven and well on the way to a future built on smoke-free products.